section-engineering-education/engineering-education/content/articles/android-excel-apachepoi/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /manipulating-excel-files-in-android-using-apachepoi-library/
+url: /android-excel-apachepoi/
 title: Manipulating Excel Files in Android using the Apache POI Library
 description: This tutorial takes the reader through the process of creating an Excel file, opening it, and performing common statistical functions in Android using the Apache POI Library.
 author: vincent-ngunzulu
-date: 2022-02-06T00:00:00-12:05
+date: 2022-02-11T00:00:00-01:40
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/manipulating-excel-files-in-android-using-apachepoi-library/hero.jpg
+  - url: /engineering-education/android-excel-apachepoi/hero.jpg
     alt: Manipulating Excel Files in Android using the Apache POI Library Hero Image
 ---
 When processing data for a custom on-device model or creating your spreadsheet app, you need to know how to manipulate spreadsheet format files.
 In this article, we will look at creating a spreadsheet file, opening it, and performing common statistical functions in it.
 <!--more-->
 We will simulate student names and scores.
 The process would require a lot of code and research when done from scratch since Java does not have support for Excel file formats.
 Luckily, we have the **Apache POI** library.

 Apache POI is an open-source library that provides a Java API for manipulating file formats based on the Office Open XML (OOXML) and OLE2 standards from Microsoft.
 Apache POI releases are available under the Apache License (V2.0).

-Based on the definition, we get a clue that this library can also be used to manipulate Word and PowerPoint(slide) file formats.
+Based on the definition, we get a clue that this library can also be used to manipulate Word and PowerPoint (slide) file formats.

-For Excel(Spreadsheet) files, Apache POI has two formats for manipulating them:
+Apache POI has two formats for manipulating Excel (Spreadsheet) files:
 - Horrible Spreadsheet Format (HSSF)
 - XML Spreadsheet Format (XSSF)